microsoft/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 ![Example folder structure](../Images/Input/ExampleProviderFolderStructure.png)

-Where ContosoInput contains the implementation of the data provider, the Editor folder contains the inspector (and any other Unity editor specific code) and Profiles contains one or more pre-made profiles.
+Where ContosoInput contains the implementation of the data provider, the Editor folder contains the inspector (and any other Unity editor specific code), the Textures folder contains images of the supported controllers, and Profiles contains one or more pre-made profiles.

+> [!Note]
+> Some common controller images can be found in the MixedRealityToolkit\StandardAssets\Textures folder.

 ## Implement the data provider